 - Customer acquisition costs analytics

 - Cashflow forecasting with updated sales cashflows and staff costs cashflows

 - Headcount analytics

 - Profit&Loss forecasting

 - Valuation analytics with updated MRR, revenue growth rate, sales margin and EBITDA forecasts

 Your metrics are more connected than you think.
-So yes, it is tedious to keep track of every element.
+So yes, it is tedious to keep track of every element within your startup expenses.
 My advice to overcome that is: Get your finance stack in order and automate whatever you can automate from the get-go.